MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Use image recognition to record a remote computer

-1. In a new or existing UI flow, go to the Inputs tab and create two new **sensitive text** inputs, one for the username and one for the password that will be used to log in to the remote device.
-Sensitive text inputs allow you to pass in the values dynamically when testing or calling the UI flow from another flow, without them being stored or logged by the UI flow itself.
+1. In a new or existing Windows recorder (V1) flow, go to the Inputs tab and create two new **sensitive text** inputs, one for the username and one for the password that will be used to log in to the remote device.
+Sensitive text inputs allow you to pass in the values dynamically when testing or calling the Windows recorder (V1) flow from another flow, without them being stored or logged by the Windows recorder (V1) flow itself.

    ![Sensitive text ](../media/create-remote-desktop/ir-sensitive-text.png)

-1. Follow the steps in **Add a recording** to launch the recorder control for a new or existing UI flow.
+1. Follow the steps in **Add a recording** to launch the recorder control for a new or existing Windows recorder (V1) flow.

 1. Use the Remote Desktop app to connect to the remote computer.